Esri/geoform-template-js/README.md

 #### Configuring Application Details

 The GeoForm title, description and logo can be customized.
 If they are left empty, they will use the webmap's default title, image and summary.
-If both are undefined, then the item will not show in the application.
+If both are empty or undefined, then the item will not show in the application.

     "details": {
         "Title": "My Custom Geoform",